-Nutrition Education, Weight-management, Disability Obesity Options, & Resources (NEW DOOR) is a large, collaborative project on fitness and nutrition that explores barriers to healthy lifestyles for people with disabilities.
-It aims to provide accessible, disability-friendly fitness, nutrition, and peer-support activities, information, and resources.
+Nutrition Education, Weight Myths, Disability Opportunities, Options and Resources (NEW DOOR) is a large, collaborative project on fitness and nutrition that explores barriers to healthy lifestyles for people with disabilities.
+It aims to provide accessible, disability-friendly exercise, nutrition, and peer-support activities, information, and resources.

 - It is a community-based program that educates, engages, and inspires people with disabilities and families to learn about and integrate nutrition and physical fitness activities into their daily lives.